LuigiVanacore/ebiten_extended/README.md

 This is a project to create a gameplay framework capable of extending functionalities of the ebitenengine.

-For now this are the funcionalities implemented:
+For now these are the funcionalities implemented:

 - Sprite
 - Animation